 Citation of Judicial Excellence Awarded to Chief Justice Roderick Ireland

 The BBA is always looking for ways to ensure that justice is administered fairly and efficiently.
-President Dacier brings a unique business perspective as the first in-house counsel to serve as BBA President.
 The Massachusetts judiciary has long been known for delivering quality justice.
 This is what every citizen in Massachusetts deserves and has come to expect.